trixie909/LidAngleSensor/README.md

 **Where did the sound effect come from?**

 LEGO Batman 3: Beyond Gotham.
 But you knew that already.

 **Can I turn off the sound?**

-Yes, never click "Start Audio" in the menu bar item.
-Weird of you to ask and kind off sad. :(
+Yes, never click "Start Audio".
+But this energy isn't encouraged.

 ## Build and Run (Terminal)